-- Cladding and trim standards shall be as required by the "Certainty Option" under Code Section 15-905, Facade Design Development Standards, and applicable Overlay District regulations. - With renovations and additions of existing buildings, one-half or more of the area of each street-facing facade shall match the cladding of the existing or original building. - In new construction, three-quarters or more of the area of each primary front and side streetstreet-facing facade shall match the cladding of one or more neighboring adjacent buildings.
-[Adapted from TDDC.] - Cladding materials prohibited in Mixed-Use and Commercial Districts are as follows: [Original TDDG made into standard except where noted.] - a) All Vertical Siding (except board on bat and board on board) - b) Rough sawn plair - c) Pressed plywood in any form, including T1-11 - d) Kerfed Rough Sawn - e) Reverse Board and Batter - f) Metal siding - a) Vinyl siding - h) Wood siding - i) Mirrored glass [Proposed new text.] - i) Concrete block or cinder block that is not completely covered by an allowable finish. - Exterior materials used in renovations of and additions to existing buildings shall be the same as one or more of the existing or original materials.
-Stucco shall not be used to replace other materials. - With renovations and additions of existing buildings, one-half or more of the area of each street-facing facade shall match the cladding of the existing or original building.
+- Cladding and trim standards shall be as required by the "Certainty Option" under Code Section 15-905, Facade Design Development Standards, and applicable Overlay District regulations. - With renovations and additions of existing buildings, one-half or more of the area of each street-facing facade shall match the cladding of the existing or original building. - In new construction, three-quarters or more of the area of each street-facing facade shall match the cladding of one or more neighboring adjacent buildings.

+- Cladding materials prohibited in Mixed-Use and Commercial Districts are as follows:

+- a) All Vertical Siding (except board on bat and board on board)

+- b) Rough sawn plain

+- c) Pressed plywood in any form, including T1-11

+- d) Kerfed Rough Sawn

+- e) Reverse Board and Batten

+- f) Metal siding

+- g) Vinyl siding

+- h) Wood siding

+- i) Mirrored glass

+- i) Concrete block or cinder block that is not completely covered by an allowable finish.

+- Exterior materials used in renovations of and additions to existing buildings shall be the same as one or more of the existing or original materials.
+Stucco shall not be used to replace other materials.

+- With renovations and additions of existing buildings, one-half or more of the area of each street-facing facade shall match the cladding of the existing or original building.